jeroengerits/support/src/Cache/README.md

 3. **Monitor Statistics**: Use cache stats to optimize performance
 4. **Handle Cache Misses**: Always handle null returns from cache operations
 5. **Test with Null Cache**: Use null cache adapter in tests to avoid side effects
+6. **Use HasCache Trait**: Leverage the trait for clean caching integration